wpswings/subscriptions-for-woocommerce/README.txt

 == WHAT PREMIUM FEATURES OF SUBSCRIPTIONS FOR WOOCOMMERCE OFFERS ==

+* Create a Manual Subscription Order and Assign it to Your Customers (New Feature)
 * Create WooCommerce variable product types and configure more WooCommerce subscription services.
 * With the Subscription for WooCommerce plugin, the admin can enable subscription prices for one-time purchases of products.
 * Upgrade or downgrade plans of variable products.